Fund your research

 Funds of up to $1,400 are available for researchers looking to use the materials of the Upper Midwest Jewish Archives.
-This scholarship, provided via the Jewish Historical Society of the Upper Midwest, allows visiting scholars assistance in funding for research at the Elmer L. Andersen Library.
+This scholarship, provided via the Jewish Historical Society of the Upper Midwest (JHSUM), allows visiting scholars assistance in funding for research at the Elmer L. Andersen Library.
 Funds may be used for transportation, lodging, meals, research costs, and other incidental expenses.
-The fellowship is available for a single, continuous research trip; to be eligible, scholars will reside outside the Twin Cities metropolitan region.
-Award recipients are chosen and subsequent funds are distributed by the Jewish Historical Society of the Upper Midwest, the organization that began collecting materials that would eventually become the Upper Midwest Jewish Archives collection at the University of Minnesota.
-The Dr. Linda Mack Schloff Research Award Fund is named for JHSUM’s former long-time executive director who was instrumental in organizing and managing the archives.
+The fellowship is available for a single, continuous research trip.
+To be eligible, scholars will reside outside the Twin Cities metropolitan region.
+Award recipients are chosen and funds are distributed by JHSUM.
+The Dr. Linda Mack Schloff Research Award Fund is named for JHSUM’s former long-time director who was instrumental in organizing and managing the archives.

-To apply: Applicants should include (1) a curriculum vitae, (2) a brief research proposal that identifies source materials to be used from the Upper Midwest Jewish Archives and the intended outcome for the research (journal article, book chapter, museum exhibit, etc.), and (3) an estimated travel budget with itemized expenses.
+To apply: Applicants should include: (1) a curriculum vitae, (2) a brief research proposal that identifies source materials to be used from the Upper Midwest Jewish Archives and the intended outcome for the research (e.g. journal article, book chapter, museum exhibit), and (3) an estimated travel budget with itemized expenses.
 The deadline is April 15 each year.
-A selection will be made within 4-6 weeks and travel may commence directly thereafter.
-Inquiries and applications to be directed to Kate Dietrick at the Upper Midwest Jewish Archives.
+A selection will be made within 4-6 weeks and travel may commence thereafter.
+Inquiries and applications should be directed to the Upper Midwest Jewish Archives.
 Applications may be submitted by email to email@example.com or postmarked no later than April 15th.

 The Elmer L. Andersen Research Scholars Program supports scholarly research projects using materials from the Libraries’ rare and special collections.
-Named for former governor and University of Minnesota regent Elmer L. Andersen, the new program honors the Governor’s passion for collecting and for expanding the use of the collections.
-The Research Scholars program is available to scholars including faculty, graduate, postgraduate, and independent researchers using the collections in the Department of Archives and Special Collections.
-This program is not available to currently enrolled University of Minnesota graduate or undergraduate students or UM faculty.
+The Research Scholars program is available to scholars including faculty, graduate, postgraduate, and independent researchers using the collections in Archives and Special Collections.
+This program is not available to currently enrolled University of Minnesota graduate or undergraduate students or faculty.
 The program will provide support for research projects that require use of one or more of the collections.
-Awards range from $500 to $2,000 and provide funds for travel, housing and other research related costs.
-The final research product (e.g., journal article, documentary film) must acknowledge the Libraries’ support and be deposited with the University Libraries.
+Awards range from $500 to $2,000 and provide funds for travel, housing, and other research related costs.
 For more information, visit the Archives and Special Collections Fund your Research page.